Updated on 4/13/2022

 Emotion-focused therapy (EFT therapy) is a type of evidence-based psychotherapy that focuses on adult relationships and how they follow patterns and cycles.
 While this therapeutic approach is primarily used for couples, families, and individuals can also benefit from exploring their interpersonal interactions and relationship patterns.
-The goal of EFT therapy is to help couples, families, and individuals create a more secure bond with their loved ones by helping them move their relationships in a positive direction by working to strengthen their own emotions and perceptions.
+The goal of an EFT therapy session is to help couples, families, and individuals create a more secure bond with their loved ones by helping them move their relationships in a positive direction by working to strengthen their own emotions and perceptions.

 EFT therapy is greatly informed by the role that emotions play in our psychology.
 This means that emotion-focused therapy draws from a close and careful analysis of the human experience and any changes to emotions that occur during therapy.
-According to the American Psychological Association, an EFT therapist will work with an individual on strategies that encourage their awareness, acceptance, expression, utilization, regulation, and transformation of emotions — as well as corrective emotional experiences — as part of therapy.
+According to the American Psychological Association, an EFT therapist will work with an individual on strategies that encourage their awareness, acceptance, expression, utilization, regulation, and transformation of emotions — as well as corrective emotional experiences — as part of individual therapy.

 Therapists qualified in EFT therapy can help individuals learn to become more aware of their emotional experiences and patterns.
 They can help a person better adapt their emotions to new and evolving situations and, ultimately, develop better coping mechanisms while decreasing the impact of negative emotional experiences.
 For couples, the goal of emotion-focused therapy is to work toward establishing a ‘secure attachment,’ the idea that each partner provides a sense of security, protection, and comfort to the other.
-This also means that partners work to support one another in creating their own positive experiences.
+This also means that partners in couples therapy work to support one another in creating their own positive experiences.

 When is EFT Therapy Used?